zeljkolucic/GitHub-User/README.md

 <img src="Screenshots/SearchScreen.png" alt="drawing" width="250" height="541"/>

 Having fetched the data from GitHub API, it is being decoded using JSONDecoder and the decoded data is being shown in separated child view controllers
 (each of sections is a separate child view controller).
+Avatar user image is being cached so that only the first time the image is actually fetched from the HTTP request, and every other time is fetched from the cache, which optimizes the application performance.

 <img src="Screenshots/UserScreen.png" alt="drawing" width="250" height="541"/>